darshakjani8101/Brainwave_UI_UX/README.md

 ```

 ### 4. Access the application:
-Open your web browser and visit http://localhost:5173 to access the Nike Landing Page.
+Open your web browser and visit http://localhost:5173 to access the Brainwave - Modern UI/UX website.

 ## Contributors
 ### Darshak Jani